 In accordance with the Environment Quality Act and its related regulations, certain projects are subject to environmental impact assessment and review procedures.
 Certain users must also obtain a Ministerial authorization in compliance with this legislation.
 Standards ensure that drinking water is safe.

-Under the Regulation respecting the environmental impact assessment and review of certain projects, any program or project for the application, using an aircraft, including a drone, of the pesticides referred to in section 1 of the Pesticides Act, for non-agricultural purposes over an area of 600 ha or more is subject to the procedure.
+Under the Regulation respecting the environmental impact assessment and review of certain projects, any program or project for the application, using an aircraft, including a drone, of pesticides, for non-agricultural purposes over an area of 600 ha or more is subject to the procedure.
 This procedure does not apply to the application of a pesticide whose only active ingredient is Bacillus thuringiensis (subsp.
 Kurstaki) or Bacillus thuringiensis (subsp. israelensis).
 In the latter case, the program or project must be carried out by a local municipality and the area concerned must be 5,000 ha or less.

-The Environment Quality Act requires that certain activities be carried out with an authorization from Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques.
-The Regulation respecting the application of the Environment Quality Act specifies the type work involving pesticide application that requires a ministerial authorization.
+The Environment Quality Act requires that certain activities be carried out with an authorization from Ministère de l’Environnement et de la Lutte contre les changements climatiques.
+The Regulation respecting the regulatory scheme applying to activities on the basis of their environmental impact (French) specifies the works involving pesticide application that requires a ministerial authorization.

-Directive 017 explains what to do and which information must be furnished to obtain a ministerial authorization for projects requiring the use of pesticides.
+Directive 017 explains what to do and which information and documents must be furnished to obtain a ministerial authorization for projects requiring the use of pesticides.